Avik9/Sequitur-Algorithm/README.md

 0000135
 ```

-If you use the above command with an `outfile` that is much longer, there would
+If I use the above command with an `outfile` that is much longer, there would
 be so much output that the first few lines would be lost off of the top of the screen.
 To avoid this, you can **pipe** the output to a program called `less`: